ResDiaryLewis/ceph-container/CONTRIBUTING.md

 specific than `src/`.
 Source that is shared between distros (but is not part of ceph-container's core functionality) can be placed in this directory.

 Distro-specific source is placed in `ceph-releases/ALL/<distro>` and is yet more specific.
+As an example, since all Ubuntu releases use `apt` as their package manager, the `ceph-releases/ALL/ubuntu` dir is able to provide definitions for package installation using `apt` for all Ubuntu-based flavors.

 #### Source specific to a single Ceph release - `ceph-releases/<ceph release>`
 A `ceph-releases/<ceph release>` directory is more specific than `ceph-releases/ALL` and contains